 One major feature of the TomTom Touch is the sports tracking mode, which lets you start a stopwatch when you're exercising.
 The mode will track time, distance (from arm movement) and heart rate during that time.

-It's not a bad mode for those who hit the gym, although far from suitable for runners, cyclists or anyone who cares about proper pace and distance.
+It's not a bad mode for those who hit the gym, although it's far from suitable for runners, cyclists or anyone who cares about proper pace and distance.
 The results of the session are logged in the app, where you can see heart rate over time, heart rate zones, average heart rate calories and duration.
 It's basic, but useable, great for fitness classes or yoga – something well aimed at its particular niche.

 It also puts the heart rate sensor under the microscope.
 The TomTom Spark has one of the best optical sensors in the business, and while the Touch can't quite match it for accuracy, it's not bad.
 It doesn't crap out badly with arm flexes and twists, making it half decent for workouts.
 What's more, it dealt okay with sudden increases, meaning it should report on gym sessions with reasonable accuracy.